Revelation 9:3

 human beings.
 God creates us for a reason.
 Try to find that reason and fulfill

 your purpose.
-When the angel came seven voices thundered.
+When the angel came, seven voices thundered.
 John heard what they

 had to say.
-The Bible says in Rev. 10:4, "And
+The Bible says in Revelation 10:4, "And

 when the seven thunders had uttered their voices, I was about to write; and I

-heard a voice from heaven saying unto me, Seal up those things which the seven
+heard a voice from heaven saying unto me, Seal up

-thunders uttered, and write them not."
-John was not permitted to
+those things which the seven thunders uttered, and write them not."

-tell us everything that he saw and heard in his great vision.
-Some things are
+John was not permitted to tell us everything that he saw and heard in his great

-revealed to us, but some things are not.
-We are responsible to give attention
+vision.
+Some things are revealed to us, but some things are not.
+That is also

 during the Great Tribulation.
 We do not have all the answers.
 We know the